grady-lad/react-svg-coordinates/README.md

 There are a lot of out of the box charting solutions which help you create a basic graph in no time, but these charts are hard to extend when you want to introduce some custom functionality.

-react-svg-coordiantes provides you the functionality to calculate the svg coordinates of each item in your dataset, giving you full control when composing your own svg charts.
+react-svg-coordinates provides you the functionality to calculate the svg coordinates of each item in your dataset, giving you full control when composing your own svg charts.

 ## Installation